 Kate is an Adelaide-based artist and writer whose practice embraces video, performance, textiles, sculpture and installation.
 She observes social environments to think about how seemingly insignificant moments affect us psychologically and physiologically.
 Over a period of 2 months Kate developed a new project titled Mush to Muscle that allied her sculpture practice with embodiment and the choreographic.
 Over this time she was able to make connections to staff, researchers and students, drawing on the facilities available to her at our university.

-“I’m thrilled to be selected as the first artist-in-residence at the new Creative Arts Centre, Assemblage.
-The time to deep dive into my new project, while being part of a diverse community, is an incredible opportunity to expand my knowledge and creative approaches.
-While working at Flinders I plan to begin a new performance project that will use text, movement and sculpture to research connections between emotions and the gut.
+“I’m thrilled to be selected as the first artist-in-residence at Assemblage.
+The time to deep dive into my new project, while being part of a diverse community, was an incredible opportunity to expand my knowledge and creative approaches.
+While at Flinders I worked on a new performance project that will use text, movement and sculpture to research connections between emotions and the gut.
 Drawing on the writings of philosopher Sianne Ngai, poet Claudia Rankine and queer theorist Sara Ahmed, this new work asks how patriarchal control is processed and stored in the body.
-I’m really looking forward to exploring the Medical Centre, Flinders University Museum of Art, the creative writing department and connecting with academics and students who are interested in similar themes of intersectional research.” - Kate Power
+I explored the Medical Centre, Flinders University Museum of Art, the creative writing department and connected with academics and students who were interested in similar themes of intersectional research.” - Kate Power

 Sturt Rd, Bedford Park